hb128/criticality_monitor/deployment/README.md

-# Critical Mass Server Deployment
+# Criticality Monitor Server Deployment

-This directory contains everything needed to deploy and manage multiple Critical Mass services on a server.
+This directory contains everything needed to deploy and manage multiple Criticality Monitor services on a server.

 ## Overview

 The deployment architecture consists of:

-1. **automated-logger** - Continuously logs location data from the Critical Mass API
+1. **automated-logger** - Continuously logs location data from the Criticality Monitor API
 2. **batch-processor-hamburg** - Processes Hamburg log files through the pipeline
 3. **batch-processor-berlin** - Processes Berlin log files through the pipeline
 4. **site-builder** - Builds enhanced websites from processed data